apache/activemq-artemis/docs/user-manual/en/management.md

 </whitelist>
 ```

-The `role-access`defines how roles are mapped to particular mBeans and its
+The `role-access`defines how roles are mapped to particular MBeans and its
 attributes and methods, the default configuration looks like:

 ```xml